Ajn0r/pet-palace-api/README.md

 ### Pets

 On the pets list, the pet owner wasn't displaying due to the source being not correct, it was resolved by adding the source 'owner.username' to the serializer.

+There was a logical error in the age calculation for the pet, I had set that it should return the number of days the pet is if it was under one month, however, I did not take into consideration that it would return the days if the pet was for example 3 years and 0 months.
+This was solved by adding 'and years <= 0' to the ternary.

 ### Posts